section-engineering-education/engineering-education/content/articles/scrollable-components-in-jetpack-compose/index.md

 Unlike in imperative programming, decrarative programming is quite simple in terms of the number of steps required and the logic implemented.

 ### Grouping items with stickyHeaders
 In the following example, we'll be creating a scrollable list of items that will be grouped together with a sticky header.
-Each header will be identified by the first character of the emements in a common group.
+Each header will be identified by the first character of the elemements in a common group.
 This way, each group will have its own header.

 Its called sticky headers because the it is pinned to the top of the list when the user scrolls down.